 - Lyme disease – which can cause serious, life-long, illnesses and health detriments.

-- Colorado Tick Fever – this is a potentially serious illness which usually hits people in two stages.
+- Colorado Tick Fever – this is a potentially serious illness that usually hits people in two stages.
 Symptoms include a fever, chills, headache, muscle pain and more for about three days.
 Then, the symptoms seem to go away, only to come back for an additional three days.
 The virus can also sit in the bloodstream for up to 120 before becoming active.

 - Rickettsialpox – transmitted by mites which can be found on mice and who have no problem jumping to humans and biting them.
 It is a relatively mild illness with the first symptom being a bump around the bite area.
 Over time, the bump becomes a black, crusty scab and then flu-like symptoms of fever and chills.
 Sometimes a rash breaks out and can eventually cover the entire body.

-- Babesiosis – another infection which ticks can transmit to humans.
+- Babesiosis – another infection that ticks can transmit to humans.
 Flu-like symptoms are common and can be mild to moderate in strength.
 When the symptoms become severe, it can resemble and be as bad as malaria.

 Mice are also known to be a potential fire hazard because they will gladly chew the insulation off of wires they find between the walls or within electronics.
 This can create a risk of shorting out wires and creating sparks which can ignite dry timber or the shredded paper the mice have used for their nests and cause a dangerous situation.